-HOW MUCH HEAT IS ADDED TO MY WORKPIECE?
+HOW MUCH HEAT IS ADDED TO MY WORK-PIECE?

 The Orion is capable of extremely fine welds.
-In low energy settings, small amounts of energy are added and cause virtually no heat to be added to the workpiece.
-During small welds involving little energy it is possible to hold the workpiece in hand.
-For applications that require higher energy, your Orion (depending on the model) is capable of adding up to 250 Joules (Ws) of energy to a weld.
+In low energy settings, small amounts of energy are added and cause virtually no heat to be added to the work-piece.
+During small welds involving little energy it is possible to hold the work-piece in hand.
+For applications that require higher energy, the Orion is capable of adding up to 30 Joules (Ws) of energy to a weld.
 Until the user is familiar with the welding characteristics of the Orion, we recommend holding all parts with the pulse-arc attachments (e.g. alligator clip) and not with your fingers.